 Everything you need to know...

-- Develop your skills as an actor and performer
+- Develop high-level skills as an actor and performer.

-- Create digital materials to showcase your work
+- Create a multi-media digital portfolio to showcase your work.

-- Use performance to engage with communities and challenge real-world issues.
+- Engage with communities and challenge real-world issues.

 How you learn